bmclean58/bootstrap-knowledge-check/README.md

 included to simulate registration form submissions.
 Table is responsive to screen size using table-responsive.

-The first image of my puppied is made responsive with the img-fluid class.
+The first image of my puppies is made responsive with the img-fluid class.
 The second image of Justin Jefferson is made circular using rounded-circle.